alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 Encryption will be done using the AES-256 algorithm.
 Other types of algorithm are available.
 Run *openssl genrsa --help* to view other types.

+By using a passphrase, it will be smaller in size and easier to memorize by a human.

-While prompting for the passphrase is a secure way of supplying the passphrase, there are times when this is not an option.
-For example, you need to do this programmatically.
+However, although prompting for the passphrase is a secure way of supplying the passphrase, there are times when this is not possible.
+For example, you need to do this programmatically or there is no human to supply the passphrase.

 ### Create an encrypted private key without prompting for passphrase